-My back deck is south-facing and receives little wind.
-This means that when the temperature soars to 30 degrees celsius, that spot on the deck feels more like 35.
-It’s a great spot for starting a milk jug garden in the spring, but a terrible spot for young vegetables to grow in pots without watering at least twice a day.
+In Saskatoon, my back deck was south-facing and received little wind.
+This meant that when the temperature soared to 30°C/86°F the deck felt more like 35°C. It was a great spot for starting a milk jug garden in the spring, but a terrible spot for young vegetables to grow in pots without watering at least twice a day.

 On the flip side, if you have a deck that is covered in shade for most of the day, you’re probably not going to have much success either.

-Mistake 2: Not Keeping Up with Watering
+2. Not Keeping Up with Watering

-Mistake 3: Planting Too Many Things in One Pot
+3. Planting Too Many Things in One Pot

 We’ve all seen those pictures on Pinterest where someone has planted basil in with their tomato in a pot and it looks wonderful.
 I probably should have used a bigger pot, because my tomato flourished and my basil stayed baby-sized.
 Same with the nasturtiums I stuck in with another tomato.
 They grew, but they never bloomed.

-P.S–Like the blue painted pots?
+P.S.
+Like the blue-painted pots?
 Here’s how to make them.

 I thought I had it all sorted out.
 I planted my larger plants in larger pots and smaller plants in smaller pots, but none of them seemed to be big enough.
-My kale never grew more than 8 inches, my bush beans barely produced, and I finally had to give up on my melon and baby-pumpkins.
+My kale never grew more than 8 inches, my bush beans barely produced, and I finally had to give up on my melon and baby pumpkins.